 "Overdrive" might be one of the most common issues in computer field.
 But have many users ever tried it?
 The answer is probably "no".
-Because "overdrive" is thought to be very difficult and includes a lot of technical know-how, sometimes "overdrive" is path in some anthusiasts.

-even considered as special skills found only in some enthusiasts.
+Because "overdrive" is thought to be very difficult and includes a lot of technical know-how, sometimes "overdrive" is even considered as special skills found only in some enthusiasts.